 Pudget Sound Business Journal has announced their finalists for Washington’s Best Places to Work, and we’re very excited to see Plaster Group has made that list!
 Our wonderful employees make Plaster Group such a great place to work and are the reason why we are a finalist – thank you all very much!
 We’re looking forward to attending the Awards Ceremony at Safeco Field where they will be unveiling the winner on August 14!
 Find out about our company culture and career opportunities here, and be sure to read our reviews on Glassdoor!

 If you haven’t already, check out Plaster Group’s June 2014 Newsletter!
 This is a great read for Management Consultants.
 Articles include an overview of predictive analytics by BI Consultant Jay Gardener and a discussion of what Microsoft Azure is and why you’re ready for cloud computing by Cloud Computing Consultant Scott Arbeit.
 In addition, this newsletter features our newest Business Intelligence case study: Analytics “From the Grounds Up” at a Specialty Coffee Retailer.
 Click here to read and download a PDF!

-by Scott Arbeit, Solutions Architect, Plaster Group Microsoft released the latest version of SQL Server – SQL Server 2014 – to the world in April, 2014.
+by Scott Arbeit, Sr. Consultant Microsoft released the latest version of SQL Server – SQL Server 2014 – to the world in April, 2014.
 As usual, it comes with a lot of new features that are designed to give developers and administrators better performance, security, and manageability.
 Here, we’re going to focus on just five of the major areas of improvement: in-memory OLTP, improvements to Always On, new Hybrid Cloud features, the new Buffer Pool, and better security through separation of duties between administrators and developers.